Dependencies, configuration, and secrets

-Dependencies can be declared in the calkit.yaml
+Dependencies can be declared in a project's calkit.yaml

 file